NeurST: Neural Speech Translation Toolkit: Abstract

 \section{Abstract}

-\method is an open-source toolkit for neural speech translation developed by Bytedance AI Lab.
-The toolkit mainly focuses on end-to-end speech translation, which is easy to use, modify, and extend to advanced speech translation research and products. \method aims at facilitating the speech translation research for NLP researchers and provides a complete setup for speech translation benchmarks, including feature extraction, data preprocessing, distributed training, and evaluation.
-Moreover, The toolkit implements several major architectures for end-to-end speech translation.
-It shows experimental results for different benchmark datasets, which can be regarded as reliable baselines for future research.
-The toolkit is publicly available at \url{https://github.com/bytedance/neurst}.
+\method is an open-source toolkit for neural speech translation.
+The toolkit mainly focuses on end-to-end speech translation, which is easy to use, modify, and extend to advanced speech translation research and products. \method aims at facilitating the speech translation research for NLP researchers and building reliable benchmarks for this field.
+It provides step-by-step recipes for feature extraction, data preprocessing, distributed training, and evaluation.
+In this paper, we will introduce the framework design of \method and show experimental results for different benchmark datasets, which can be regarded as reliable baselines for future research.
+The toolkit is publicly available at \url{https://github.com/bytedance/neurst} and we will continuously update the performance of \method with other counterparts and studies at \url{https://st-benchmark.github.io/}.